 Resilience, or grit, has to do with “bouncing back” from adversity.
 Trauma therapy provides skills to strengthen the resilience that already exists in you.
 People often have way more resilience than they give themselves credit for having.

 Trauma therapy objectives are all about helping people expand on capacities.
-The first capacity to strengthen is the capacity to feel safe.
-Another is the capacity to manage whatever symptoms are associated with attempts to cope.
+The first capacity to strengthen is internal resources for safety.
+Another is the capacity to manage symptoms associated with attempts to cope.
 Ultimately, the capacity to feel vitality and joy in life, including in relationships, is the goal.
 For that to occur, the trauma must become integrated into survivors’ healthy sense of self.
-Trauma therapy does just that.